sarahzxwy/projeto-compass_sales-Sarah_Alves_Borges-Squad_04/ReadMe.md

 # Compass-Sales App - React Native

 This is a React Native application project called Compass-Sales, developed using Expo.
 The app integrates authentication functionalities using Firebase and Firestore.
 It includes pages for user registration (SignUp), login (Login), password recovery (Forgot Password), and a home page (HomePage).
-Additionally, the project utilizes React Navigation and Google Fonts (Reboto) libraries to enhance the user experience.
+Additionally, the project utilizes React Navigation Stack library to enhance the user experience.
 TypeScript and JavaScript was used for the development of this project.

 ## Setup